We recommend the following techniques as per the Krichnamacharya tradition:

 In this tradition, the exhale is also through the nostrils to regulate the breath.

-If you are more comfortable exhaling out through your mouth, please do whatever feels right to you.
+If you are more comfortable exhaling out through your mouth, please do whatever feels right for you.

 Who is Krishnamacharya?